microting/eform-sdk-dotnet/README.md

 ## Changelog

+  - Version 1.5.2.0 *(March 30th 2017)*
+	- Adding support for handling PDF fields..
+	- Run AdminTools.DbSettingsReloadRemote prio using Core the first time.
+This will load the new settings from API endpoint.

   - Version 1.5.1.6 *(March 29th 2017)*
 	- Fixing the return value in Core.CasesToCsv and Core.CaseRead for EntitySearch and EntitySelect.